IAA-InvCodes/G-MILOS/README.md

 ## Requeriments

-C and CUDA must be installed on the system.
-The oldest CUDA version supported by G-MILOS is 3.5.
+Both C and CUDA must be installed on the system.
+The oldest CUDA version supported by G-MILOS is 3.5, but we strongly recommend you to use the latest versions of the CUDA Toolkit and the  Intel C compiler to achieve maximum performance.

 ### Libraries